LAMcGuinness/Milestone1-Bluebells/README.md

   *   Learn what the school opening hours are as well as session schedules and school holidays.
   *   Find out location and contact details to arrange a visit to the school before enrolling a child.

+As a returning user I want to;
+ * Find the contact details for the school so I can contact them directly about specifics such as enrolling a child.
+ * Want to find there social media details to learn more about the day to day activites in the school.
+ * I want to find out services times to see if this school times would suit my schedule.

+As a parent already using this school I want to;
+* Be able to find contact numbers incase of emergency ie running late for a pick up.

 ### Design

 ### Wireframes